wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.17.1 =
+* Fix to searching - when a single numeric value is in search, system looks for exact match, not "like" match as with strings.
+* Minor fix with widgets - properties without thumbnails were showing up incorrectly.
+* Modified WPP_F::revalidate_all_addresses() so an array of property IDs can be passed in to validate.

 = 1.17 =
 * After pagination, user's browser is automatically scrolled to the top of the paginated properties.
 * Fixed phone number formatting issue where the number would not be displayed if it was not 10 characters.